April 1st, 2023

 Most of the petitions weren’t noteworthy.
 They were either requests for the obvious: “I think the Senate needs to put more effort into getting sufficient amounts of freshwater.”, the obvious self-aggrandizement “I think that as a pillar of the Roman community, given my record of charity selling jackets at a very low price, I deserve a seat on the Senate.”, the dogmatic or self-interested “I really do think it’s time we banned these new cults, enough is enough.”, to the legitimately confused.
 “You see, if we assigned one stray cat to every person, it would eliminate the current rat problem in the city and reduce the number of stray cats.”

 “Your time is up, Mister Alescio.”
 Senator Bellos rubbed her temples with her thumb and forefinger.
 “The Senate has heard your proposal on the healing properties of tetrahedrons.
-That said we do not have the funds or justification to build a hundred-foot glass pyramid in the city center.”
+That said we do not have the funds or justification to build a thirty-meter glass pyramid in the city center.”

 “But I’m not finished.”